mosaicml/composer/composer/algorithms/alibi/README.md

 trainer.fit()
 ```

+### Implementation Details

+ALiBi is implemented by performing model surgery...
+TODO(MATTHEW)

 ## Suggested Hyperparameters

+TODO(MATTHEW): THIS HYPERPARAMETER IS NOT REFERRED TO IN THE EXAMPLES ABOVE.

 We found that `train_sequence_length_scaling=0.25` (sequence length 256) provided appreciable speed and accuracy gains for models evaluated at sequence length 1024.
 We observed that performance significantly degraded for ALiBi models trained on sequence lengths ≤128.